Loans to children

-Mum and dad lend $400,000 to their daughter, Joanne.
+Mum and dad lend $800k to their daughter, Joanne.
 Joanne signs a legally prepared Loan Agreement built on Legal Consolidated’s website.
 Joanne purchases a house with the money.
-She marries Ken.
+She marries the handsome Ken.
 Ten years later they divorce.
-The house is still worth $400,000.
-It is the only asset of the marriage are nil.
+The house is still worth $800k.
+It is the only asset of the marriage.

 To protect your loan build a legally prepared Loan Agreement – on a law firm’s website.
 Homemade loan agreements may not work.
 They carry less weight with the Family Court and Bankruptcy Court.
 Why take the risk?